-The allocation by Aberdeen City Council of this site (OP46, bid 1308 'Leggart Braes'), appears to be inconsistent with the Aberdeen City and Shire's Strategic Plan, 2018 i.e. policies on Shaping Development in the Countryside (chapter 5) , Natural Heritage and Landscape (ch 8, policy e1, e2) , The Historic Environment (ch 9, policies HE I and 2) , and Protecting Resources (ch 10).
+The allocation by Aberdeen City Council of this site (OP46, bid 1308 'Leggart Braes'), appears to be inconsistent with the Aberdeen City and Shire's Strategic Plan, 2018 i.e. policies on Shaping Development in the Countryside (chapter 5), Natural Heritage and Landscape (ch 8, policy e1, e2), The Historic Environment (ch 9, policies HE I and 2), and Protecting Resources (ch 10).
 The City Council has not adhered to these policies whilst the Shire has.

-The Council has to be thanked for the fortitude in upholding important policies in order to keep Banchory Devenick, Aberdeenshire the fantastic place it is to live.
-It is sincerely hoped this fortitude holds up in the future so that your aim stated in your LDP 4.8 "the right development in the right place" is realised.
+I congratulate the Council's fortitude in upholding important policies in order to keep Banchory Devenick, Aberdeenshire the fantastic place it is to live.
+I sincerely hope this fortitude holds up in the future so that your aim stated in your LDP 4.8 "the right development in the right place" is realised.